JMorris1575/confirmation2018/docs/implementing.rst

 *   Add an Instruction page to the Noah activity
 *   Design and implement a URL pattern for a page summarizing an activity
-*   Modify the Welcome page so that the list of activity names becomes a list of links.
+*   Modify the Welcome page so that the list of activity names becomes a list of links to the summary page.
 *   Build a summary.html page and test the Noah link.
-*   Build an instruction.html page, get it looking good, and see that you get to it from the welcome page link
+*   Build an instruction.html page, get it looking good, and see that you get to it from the summary page link
 *   Build a congrats.html page, get it looking good.
 *   Sign in as Susan and "complete" the first Noah Activity page.
 See that you get to the congrats page.
 *   Sign in as Diego and go to the Noah activity.
 Do not complete the activity.